More Conversations With God – Interview with spiritual messenger Neale Donald Walsch

 NDW: The answer is yes.
 It’s what I call a voiceless voice.
 I’ve often described it as the voice of my own thoughts.
 We all have moments when we are thinking to ourselves and we listen to our own thoughts, the experience is exactly like that, it’s like listening to one’s own thoughts, except that they’re thoughts I would never have had in a million years (laughs).
 So the quality of the thoughts are vastly different but the experience is identical to listening to my own thoughts.
 It’s a fascinating experience to move through.

-TM: For those that may not know can you tell us how the first communication came about in the 90s and the position you were in personally at the time?
+TM: For those that may not know can you tell us how the first communication came about in the 90s and the position you were in at the time?

 NDW: Well nothing was going right.
 My relationship with my significant other was falling apart.
-My health was going rapidly downhill, my career had reached a dead-end and on top of all of that I had my car stolen on the street from right outside where I was staying and I wound up in an automobile accident before the car was stolen, in which I broke my neck.
-So it was series of events where I really fell to my knees, honestly, and said ok, “what do you want from me?”
-Obviously there’s something here I don’t fully understand about God and about life, the understanding of which would change everything, wouldn’t it be nice if you could tell me what I don’t understand?
+My health was going rapidly downhill, my career had reached a dead-end and on top of all of that, I had my car stolen on the street from right outside where I was staying and I wound up in an automobile accident before the car was stolen, in which I broke my neck.
+So it was a series of events where I really fell to my knees, honestly, and said ok, “what do you want from me?”
+Obviously, there’s something here I don’t fully understand about God and about life, the understanding of which would change everything, wouldn’t it be nice if you could tell me what I don’t understand?
 Because I didn’t want to do this anymore, I didn’t want to play anymore.

 I woke up with those thoughts one night in particular and it was around 04.23 in the morning and I was walking around my little flat and those thoughts were going through my mind.
 I sat on the couch and then I heard a voice.
 This voice was actually outside of myself, in the room.
 It said, “Neale, do you really want answers to all of these questions?
 Or are you just venting?”
 So I looked across the room and there was no one there and I thought terrific, not only is my life falling apart I’m now going absolutely out of my mind, I’m going bonkers, there’s nobody here.
 But immediately after that first reaction I felt my entire being overcome with a quiet peace and a very reverent joy as if one might feel if visited by someone known to be a saint, maybe the Pope or the Archbishop of Canterbury, the Dalai Lama, like someone at a very high level had walked into the room.
 I just felt like, for the next few moments I’m pretty safe here with this guy, I’m sat here with the Dalai Lama, what can happen?
 He’s obviously a person of great wisdom and clarity and I revere him as I revere many of our spiritual leaders, the Pope not least among them.